 The nationwide shutdown occurred after the close of the 2020 financial year.
-Consequently, the financial impact and other substantive effects of the COVID-19 pandemic on the Council are not measured in the results of its operations and cash flows for the year ended March 31, 2020.
+Consequently, the financial impact and other substantive effects of the COVID-19 pandemic on the Council are reflected and measured in the results of its operations and cash flows for the year ended March 31, 2021.
 The Council made a number of operating adjustments it considered necessary to address, as best as possible, the actual or potential impact of the pandemic.
-Management did not discontinue or close any of the services of the City; accordingly, the Council continued to operate as a going concern with the full extent of its services.
+Management did not discontinue or close any of the services of the City; accordingly, the Council continued to operate as a going concern with the full extent of its services for the foreseeable future.